regenwatchdog/regenwatchdog.github.io/_posts/2021-01-31-january-news-roundup.md

 As with the estate demolition applications submitted before Christmas, this application fails to comply with the Mayor’s requirement to explore alternatives to demolition.
 It is therefore impossible to know whether the £23M that Ealing Council is spending on the scheme would be better spent on refurbishment - (see para 3.4.7 of [this Council report](https://ealing.cmis.uk.com/ealing/Document.ashx?czJKcaeAi5tUFL1DTL2UE4zNRBcoShgo=T29KJkkv6%2B%2FEOf%2F4pv0XwtQAUSiI7enW%2FlmOaGncZVyUQOQgHSXqXw%3D%3D&rUzwRPf%2BZ3zd4E7Ikn8Lyw%3D%3D=pwRE6AGJFLDNlh225F5QMaQWCtPHwdhUfCZ%2FLUQzgA2uL5jNRG4jdQ%3D%3D&mCTIbCubSFfXsDGW9IXnlg%3D%3D=hFflUdN3100%3D&kCx1AnS9%2FpWZQ40DXFvdEw%3D%3D=hFflUdN3100%3D&uJovDxwdjMPoYv%2BAJvYtyA%3D%3D=ctNJFf55vVA%3D&FgPlIEJYlotS%2BYGoBi5olA%3D%3D=NHdURQburHA%3D&d9Qjj0ag1Pd993jsyOJqFvmyB7X0CSQK=ctNJFf55vVA%3D&WGewmoAfeNR9xqBux0r1Q8Za60lavYmz=ctNJFf55vVA%3D&WGewmoAfeNQ16B2MHuCpMRKZMwaG1PaO=ctNJFf55vVA%3D) for estimated scheme costs).

-Rydon has also failed to publish its viability assessment for the application so it is impossible to know whether the maximum amount of affordable housing is beieng provided.
+Rydon has also failed to publish its viability assessment for the application so it is impossible to know whether the maximum amount of affordable housing is being provided.
 Since 2018, making viability assessments public has been another one of the Mayor's policy requirements which is being routinely ignored by developers and local authorities.

-You can view the planning application documents on Ealing's planning portal [here](https://pam.ealing.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QMEOPIJM0GW00) or read more about the High Lane estate on our web page [here.](https://estatewatch.london/estates/ealing/highlane/)
+You can view the planning application documents on Ealing's planning portal [here](https://pam.ealing.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QMEOPIJM0GW00) and read more about the High Lane estate on our web page [here.](https://estatewatch.london/estates/ealing/highlane/)

 ## Geoffrey Close estate
-Last month, the Mayor published his [stage 1 planning report](https://gla.force.com/pr/s/planning-application/a0i4J000002TXIGQA4/20206691?tabset-c2f3b=2) for [Riverside Housing Association](https://www.riverside.org.uk/)'s demolition of Lambeth's [Geoffrey Close estate](https://estatewatch.london/estates/lambeth/geoffreyclose/) off Coldharbour Lane.
+Last month, the Mayor published his [stage 1 planning report](https://gla.force.com/pr/s/planning-application/a0i4J000002TXIGQA4/20206691?tabset-c2f3b=2) for [Riverside Housing Association](https://www.riverside.org.uk/)'s demolition of Lambeth's [Geoffrey Close estate](https://estatewatch.london/estates/lambeth/geoffreyclose/).
 Riverside applied to demolish the estate's 134 homes in November last year and replace them with 441 homes of which just 135 social rent.

 <img src="https://estatewatch.london/images/cle8.jpg" width="50%" class="img-fluid rounded img-thumbnail">

-The report is critical of Riverside's proposal to gate the entire development (para 39) and failure to re-provide the ball court (para 43).
+The report is critical of Riverside's proposal to gate the entire development (para 39) and its failure to re-provide the ball court (para 43).
 It also criticises the uplift of just one social rented home, despite a near fourfold increase in the total number of homes - _"It is disappointing that, given the significant uplift in housing across the site, the uplift in affordable housing is just one unit."_ (para 49)

 The report also takes issue with Riverside's failure to consider alternatives to demolition (para 31) and has requested more information to be submitted, but it is otherwise silent on the application's failure to meet the Mayor's key policy requirement of min 50% affordable housing, which applies to all estate redevelopments.